 These reasons will normally be either medical, in which case a statement from a College nurse or a GP must be provided, or personal, in which case a supporting letter from your College tutor is needed.
 As explained above, assessed work submitted late without an authorised extension will be penalised.
 Deferral will normally only be granted for the actual amount of time lost through ill health or other difficulties.
 You should be aware that if you require a lengthy deferral, it will likely prove impossible for your work to be examined within the tight deadlines of the June/July examination period.
 Specifically, your results may not be available in time to be presented to the final meeting of the HSPS Degree Committee in early July.
 In such cases, confirmation of your degree results will be delayed until early the next academic year (September/October).
 In serious cases such as this, students will be advised to apply to extend the ‘End of Registration Date'.
 This process is initiated via CamSIS and students will be requested to submit documentation to support their case, which is then referred to the CAS Graduate Committee and the HSPS Degree Committee for consideration.

-Procedures for submitting assessed essays
+Procedures for submitting pratice and assessed essays

 - Submit two hard copies of each essay by the advertised deadline, stapled or soft bound, along with an electronic version, to enable the word count to be independently verified.
 The electronic version should be in MS word format (not pdf) and sent via email to firstname.lastname@example.org.